explosion/confection/README.md

 `${training.use_vectors}` will receive the value of use_vectors in the training block.
 This is useful for settings that are shared across components.

-The config format has three main differences from Python’s built-in configparser:
+The config format has three main differences from Python’s built-in `configparser`:

 1. JSON-formatted values. `confection` passes all values through `json.loads` to interpret them.
 You can use atomic values like strings, floats, integers or booleans, or you can use complex objects such as lists or maps.